sunhaoying97/UHCL/README.md

 # UHCL: Unified Hierarchical Contrastive Learning for Video Caption

-This repository is the official implementation of the paper **"Unified Hierarchical Contrastive Learning for Video Caption"**.
+🎉 This repository is the official implementation of the paper **"Unified Hierarchical Contrastive Learning for Video Caption"**.
+The paper has now been accepted by the JCR Q1 and SCI Q1 journal Information Fusion.

-The proposed method enhances the quality and distinctiveness of video caption generation through a unified hierarchical contrastive learning framework, without introducing additional inference overhead.
+✨ The proposed method enhances the quality and distinctiveness of video caption generation through a unified hierarchical contrastive learning framework, without introducing additional inference overhead.

-## Setup
+## 🔧 Setup
 Execute below scripts in the main folder, to avoid a download conflict when doing distributed pretraining.

 ```bash